zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-08.2024:  One paper on L2Opt got accepted in T-PAMI, where we solved PDP and its variants by integrating Learning to Search (or Improve) and Learning to Construct.
+08.2024:  One paper on L2Opt got accepted by T-PAMI, where we solved PDP and its variants by integrating Learning to Search (or Improve) and Learning to Construct.
 </li>

 <li>